 Bowlers put Somerset on top at Hampshire

-Somerset’s bowlers put the Specsavers County Championship leaders on top on day one of this match against Hampshire at the Ageas Bowl.
+Somerset’s bowlers once again highlighted why they are one of the most feared attacks in domestic red-ball cricket on day one of this LV= Insurance County Championship match against Hampshire at the Ageas Bowl.

 Tom Abell then helped to ensure that the visitors would be in a strong first innings position as his side closed the day with a 63-run advantage with five wickets still in hand.

 It was a dramatic day that saw 15 wickets fall in total.

 The Somerset Captain was unbeaten on 52, guiding his side to 142 for five, after Hampshire were earlier bowled out for just 79 after being put into bat.